The Visual Freedom You Deserve

 Dr. Joseph J. Allen | Optometrist

-These patients have ICL lenses and were sponsored by STAAR Surgical.
+These patients have ICL lenses and are sponsored by STAAR Surgical.

 References